 What will the impact be on those living on site?

-The gardens to the rear of all of the Newnham Terrace properties will, for the most part, be inaccessible due to the construction compound.
+The gardens to the rear of all of the Newnham Terrace properties will be inaccessible due to the construction compound at different points during the programme.
+From March to August 2026 during the excavation of the network trench and laying of the access road on the main lawn this will be most keenly felt.
 Working closely with the student gardeners, the College has developed a new area in the Bradfield Court offering an alternative space to plant fruit and vegetables.
 This will remain in place throughout the construction period.

 The area under the Dining Hall will have limited access during construction deliveries, but will otherwise remain in use for bike parking and deliveries to the Bar and Catering department.